-On-demand (OD) computing is an increasingly popular enterprise model in which computing resources are made available to the user as needed.
-The resources may be maintained within the user's enterprise, or made available by a service provider.
+On-demand computing is a delivery model in which computing resources are made available to the user as needed.
+The resources may be maintained within the user's enterprise, or made available by a cloud service provider.
+When the services are provided by a third-party, the term cloud computing is often used as a synonym for on-demand computing.

 The on-demand model was developed to overcome the common challenge to an enterprise of being able to meet fluctuating demands efficiently.
 Because an enterprise's demand on computing resources can vary drastically from one time to another, maintaining sufficient resources to meet peak requirements can be costly.
-Conversely, if the enterprise cuts costs by only maintaining minimal computing resources, there will not be sufficient resources to meet peak requirements.
+Conversely, if an enterprise tried to cut costs by only maintaining minimal computing resources, it is likely there will not be sufficient resources to meet peak requirements.

 Continue Reading About on-demand computing